Paperwork Is More than Tedious

 Documentation Creates a Process to Rely On

 One reason I’m a major fan of documentation is that it’s very controlled.
 Human factors – including your own and those of management – are much more of a wild-card.
 Life happens, things come up, people get distracted and make mistakes.
 If you rely on people too much, accidents will happen.

 But documentation is finite.
 History demonstrates to rely on the system – the procedures and processes – rather than the people.
-Procedure is a framework you can rely on, and count on the fact that if you invest time and energy into doing it well, you will save time, energy, frustration, and will come out well prepared.
+The procedure is a framework you can rely on, and count on the fact that if you invest time and energy into doing it well, you will save time, energy, frustration, and will come out well prepared.